-- " Granular portfolio composition: The portfolio is highly granular, with the largest and 20 largest lessees accounting for 0.2% and 1.6% of the pool, respectively.
-The portfolio also benefits from good geographical diversification (see "Asset description Assets as of the cut-off date Pool characteristics"). - " Static structure: The structure does not include a revolving period during which additional portfolios may be sold to the special purpose vehicle (SPV).
-This feature limits portfolio performance volatility caused by an additional portfolio purchase. - " Financial strength of VWL: VWL is rated A3/P-2 with a stable outlook (30 March 2021) and acts as the originator and servicer of the transaction.
-The company's sound credit profile limits deal exposure to operational issues, specifically, the likelihood of disruptions in portfolio servicing during the lifetime of the deal is limited.
-Furthermore, VWL is owned by VW FS, which is the largest captive leasing company in Europe and has extensive experience in the origination and servicing of leasing portfolios (see "Asset description Assets as of the cut-off date Originator and servicer"). - " Securitisation experience: VW FS has gained securitisation experience over the last 25 years from its subsidiary VWL and former subsidiary VW Bank GmbH (see "Asset description Assets as of the cut-off date Originator and servicer"). - " Credit enhancement: The transaction benefits from several sources of credit enhancement provided through subordination of the notes, a subordinated loan, initial over-collateralisation and the building up of additional subordination if net loss triggers are breached.
-The reserve fund provides limited additional credit enhancement because until the legal final maturity it is only available to pay interest and senior fees (see "Securitisation structure description - Detailed description of the structure - Cash reserve"). - " Performance of previous transactions: The previous VCL transactions rated by us have generally performed in line with or better than our expectations (see "Asset analysis Comparables Prior transactions").
+" Granular portfolio composition: The portfolio is highly granular, with the largest and 20 largest lessees accounting for 0.1% and 1.6% of the pool, respectively.
+The portfolio also benefits from good geographical diversification (see "Asset description - Assets as of the cut-off date - Pool characteristics").

+- " Static structure: The structure does not include a revolving period during which additional portfolios may be sold to the special purpose vehicle (SPV).
+This feature limits portfolio performance volatility caused by an additional portfolio purchase. - " Financial strength of VWL: VWL is rated A1 and acts as the originator and servicer of the transaction.
+Furthermore, VWL represents the largest captive leasing company in Europe and has extensive experience in the origination and servicing of leasing portfolios (see "Asset description Assets as of the cut-off date Originator and servicer"). - " Securitisation experience: VWL has gained securitisation experience over the last 25 years (see "Asset description Assets as of the cut-off date Originator and servicer"). - " Credit enhancement: The transaction benefits from several sources of credit enhancement provided through (1) subordination of the notes, (2) a subordinated loan, (3) initial over-collateralisation, and (4) the building up of additional over-collateralisation if net loss triggers are in breach.
+The reserve fund provides limited additional credit enhancement because it is only available to pay interest and senior fees until the legal final maturity (see "Securitisation structure description Detailed description of the structure Cash reserve"). - " Performance of previous transactions: The previous VCL transactions rated by us have generally performed in line with or better than our expectations (see "Asset analysis Comparables Prior transactions").